Revolutionary wave: In Marxism

 Marxists see revolutionary waves as evidence that a world revolution is possible.
 For Rosa Luxemburg, "The most precious thing… in the sharp ebb and flow of the revolutionary waves is the proletariat's spiritual growth.
 The advance, by leaps and bounds, of the intellectual stature of the proletariat affords an inviolable guarantee of its further progress in the inevitable economic and political struggles ahead."
 The need for a world-wide socialist revolutionary wave for the survival of a socialist state has and continues to be a topic of controversy between Marxists, most notably between Trotskyists and mainline Marxist–Leninist.

 Potential revolutionary waves

 Mark N. Katz theorises that Buddhism (in Sri Lanka, Thailand, Indochina, Burma, Tibet) and Confucianism (to replace Marxism in China and promote unity with Chinese in Taiwan, Hong Kong, Singapore, Malaysia) might be the revolutionary waves of the future.
 In the past, these religions have been passively acquiescent to secular authority; but so was Islam, until recently.

 Katz also suggests that nationalisms such as Pan-Turanianism (in Turkey, Central Asia, Xinjiang, parts of Russia), 'Pan-native Americanism' (in Ecuador, Peru, Bolivia, Paraguay) and Pan-Slavism (in Russia, Ukraine, Belarus) could also form revolutionary waves.

+Chris Harman theorised within his book Revolution in the 21st Century, that since the Dissolution of the Soviet Union the contradictions of capitalism have only further accelerated, causing the revival of Marxism and resistance against capitalism, eventually leading to another revolutionary wave akin to the revolutions of the 20th century.

+Harman uses the Nepalese Revolution, Pink tide, General Strikes, and opposition to globalization as examples.